Meet This Year's Four Heart of Case Management Award Winners

 The following are synopses of the winning entries.
 To hear the winners talk about their cases in their own words, check out their videos below.

-Field Case Management Award Winner
+2024 Heart of Case Management Award Winners

 Sarah Gifford, CCM, CRC, CEAS